solarwinds/swo-sdk-go/swov1/docs/sdks/metadata/README.md

 ## ListMetricsForEntityType

 List metrics metadata for an entity type between a start and end time.
-If start time and end time unspecified, default will be applied.
+If start time and end time unspecified, a default time range is be applied.
+An empty list indicates no metrics matched the given parameters.

 ### Example Usage